aindrelasaha/pomodoro_app/README.md

 samples, guidance on mobile development, and a full API reference.

 ### Features
-1. Allows you to set a time.
+1. Allows you to set a time using the Pomodoro technique.

 ### Upcoming Features:-